I have been teaching Bible study for almost thirty years and this is a first.

-Janet Denison has been teaching Bible study for almost thirty years and this is a first.
-She’s combining all of her local Bible studies this year into one virtual format and inviting all of you to join us online.
+Because of COVID-19, I am combining all of my local Bible studies this year into one virtual format and inviting all of you to join online.

 I’ve often said the single most important thing I have ever done for my own spiritual life was to learn the value of studying God’s word.
 The Bible really is “a lamp to [our] feet and a light to [our] path” (Psalm 119:105).

-I can’t cure COVID.
+I can’t cure COVID-19.
 I can’t always know your name.
 I can’t always know how to pray for you.

 But I can teach you what the Bible says and what it means.